-As of the 2016-2017 school year, New Jersey's schools were home to more than 70,500 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in New Jersey were Spanish, Arabic, Chinese, Portuguese, and Korean.
+As of 2019, New Jersey's schools were home to more than 98,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in New Jersey have been Spanish, Arabic, Chinese, Portuguese, and Korean.
 (U.S. Dept. of Education, National Center for Education Statistics)

 New Jersey is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2005.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.

 Note: For additional state-by-state data and information, see New America's English Learner Accountability Hub.